 - Graduates prepared for teaching in academic or clinical setting

-- 33 credit hour online program over two calendar years
+- 33 credit hour online program over 6 semesters (Fall, Spring, Summer)

 - The Nursing Education major offers option for on campus experience